 (Manufactured by Gary Yamamoto Custom Baits)

 The Senko is probably one of the most popular baits on today's market.
-The best way to fish this bait for topwater is to first, use a light wire hook, without using any weight rig it Texas style.
-Once you are ready, cast this just about anywhere there is structure (keeping your rod tip upwards) slightly lift the tip of your rod while reeling in the slack, thus keeping the bait on or just under the waters surface, then hold on!
+The best way to fish this bait for topwater is to rig it Texas-style with a light wire hook without any weight.
+Cast this just about anywhere there is structure.
+Slightly lift the tip of your rod while reeling in the slack while keeping your rod tip upwards, thus keeping the bait on or just under the water's surface, then hold on!

 (Manufactured by Yum)

 The floating worm is probably one of the best topwater baits an angler may use.
 I used to use only 6-inch white or bubblegum floating worms until I was introduced to larger sizes like 9, 10, and 11-inch floaters.
 These larger sizes made a significant difference in the quality of the fish I caught.